UPPMAX/HPC-python/docs/parallel.rst

 .. code-block:: sh

     $ python call_fortran_code.py
-    Integral value is -3.496735e-07, Error is 3.496735e-07 Time spent: 1.27 sec
+    Integral value is -7.117752e-17, Error is 7.117752e-17 Time spent: 1.30 sec

 Compilation of code can be tedious specially if you are in a developing phase of your code.
-One possible way to improve the performance of expensive parts of your code without using a compiled language can be by writing these parts in Julia and then calling Julia code in Python.
+As an alternative to improve the performance of expensive parts of your code (without using a compiled language) you can write these parts in Julia (which doesn't require compilation) and then calling Julia code in Python.
 For the workhorse integration case that we are using, the Julia code can look like this:

    .. admonition:: ``julia_function.jl``
       :class: dropdown